 This story, one of the most important in Ancient Greek mythology, is one of the reasons why the Athenians built the Temple of Poseidon here on Cape Sounion, in a spot that held special significance to their heritage.

 But it wasn’t the only reason.

 It was also because there had previously been temples on the site, so it had a degree of significance already.

 And, another critical factor – it was a prominent location that could be seen from the sea, so sailors leaving Athens could ask Poseidon (god of the sea) for safety, and visitors arriving would be awed by its size.

-The Temple of Poseidon was one of the most important monuments of the Athenians, and created a trinity with two of their other main landmarks: The Acropolis in Athens and the Temple of Aphaea on the island of Aegina.
+The Temple of Poseidon was one of the most important monuments of the Athenians and created a trinity with two of their other main landmarks: The Acropolis in Athens and the Temple of Aphaea on the island of Aegina.

 It was built at Cape Sounion between 444 and 440 BC, during what’s known as the Golden Age of Athens.

-This was the time of Pericles, the statesman who was trying to make Athens the cultural centre of Ancient Greek after the Persian Wars, and the Temple of Poseidon was part of that campaign – along with other famous monuments like the Parthenon.
+This was the time of Pericles, the statesman who was trying to make Athens the cultural centre of Ancient Greece after the Persian Wars, and the Temple of Poseidon was part of that campaign – along with other famous monuments like the Parthenon.

 The design of the Temple of Poseidon follows the classical Doric style, built on a solid limestone base with 6 marble columns at each end and 13 down each side.

-The temple here didn’t have as much decoration as Parthenon on the Acropolis, but there’s evidence of at least some statues on the east pediment, along with a marble frieze with scenes representing the Athenian victory over the Persians.
+The temple here didn’t have as much decoration as the Parthenon on the Acropolis, but there’s evidence of at least some statues on the east pediment, along with a marble frieze with scenes representing the Athenian victory over the Persians.